dragondive/plantuml_demo/plantuml_demo.md

 ## Preprocessor

 PlantUML includes a preprocessor.
 It can be used as a higher level abstraction to generate the diagram description.
 It also serves as a mini programming language to generate the diagrams programatically.
 The PlantUML preprocessor is similar to the C preprocessor, with one main difference being that it uses `!` character instead of `#` for preprocessor directives.

 The PlantUML preprocessor provides variables, conditional expressions (with `!if`, `!else`, `!elseif` and `!endif`), looping (with `!while` and `!endwhile`), procedures (with `!procedure` and `!endprocedure`) and functions (with `!function`, `!endfunction` and `!return`).
 It also provides some builtin functions for convenient use in the preprocessor code.

+Refer the [documentation](https://plantuml.com/preprocessor) for the syntax rules, full set of features and builtin functions.

 Several preprocessor code examples are available in [src/preprocessor](src/preprocessor) and some of them are described briefly here.
+All these examples are my original work.
+I created some of them initially to self-learn the preprocessor, but ended up having too much fun and created more preprocessor codes mainly for enjoyment. :happy:

 * **[fibonacci_recursive_in_out_with_user_function_demo.puml](src/preprocessor/fibonacci_recursive_in_out_with_user_function_demo.puml)**: Generates the fibonacci recursion tree in the form of a state diagram.
 It also demonstrates simple customization based on conditional expressions in two ways: using a user-defined function, and using a lambda expression.
 * **[fibonacci_memoized_demo.puml](src/preprocessor/fibonacci_memoized_demo.puml)**: Generates the graph of the memoized approach for the computation of fibonacci number.